How to Convert GSM to PT: A Gsm vs pt paper guide

 Both GSM and PT measure different aspects of paper, so there’s no exact one-to-one conversion of these units.
 Instead, approximate values can be used based on typical paper densities and compositions.

-The following table shows GSM to PT conversions of common GSM paper measurements.
+The following table shows GSM to PT conversion charts for common paper measurements.
 However, these values are approximate and can vary based on paper type and manufacturing processes.

 Paper TypeApprox.
 GSMApprox.
 PTThickness (Inches)Common Applications